On non-approximability of zero loss global ${\mathcal L}^2$ minimizers by gradient descent in Deep Learning: Introduction and Main Results

-\prf The DL network studied in \cite{cheewa-2} is defined with a ReLU activation function; that is, $\sigma$ acts component-wise by the ramp function $(\xi)_+=\max\{0,\xi\}$ for $\xi\in\R $.
+\prf The ReLU activation function $\sigma$ acts component-wise by the ramp function $(\xi)_+=\max\{0,\xi\}$ for $\xi\in\R $.
 Suitably smoothing the latter in an $\epsilon$-neighborhood of the origin for an arbitrary small $\epsilon>0$, we obtain $\sigma_\epsilon$, which we assume to be monotone increasing, and to have a Lipschitz continous derivative.
 Accordingly, the corresponding gradient vector field $\nabla_\ux\cC[\ux[\uZ]]$ and the matrix $D[\uZ]$ are Lipschitz continuous in $\uZ$.
-Therefore, Proposition \ref{prp-underparam-1-0} can be applied to the flow generated by it.
+Therefore, { Theorem \ref{prp-underparam-1-0} } can be applied to the flow generated by it. { For generic training inputs, the right hand side of \eqref{eq-cCmin-GD-1-0} is strictly positive, due to the nonzero rank of $\cP^\perp[\uZ_*]$; accordingly, zero loss does not occur. } We conclude that zero loss minimizing weights and biases for the $\cL^2$ cost in underparametrized ReLU DL networks do not exist, and can not be approximated via the gradient descent flow, if the distribution of training inputs is generic. \endprf

-The minimizers obtained in \cite{cheewa-2} are robust under a small deformation of $\sigma$ to a monotone increasing $\sigma_\epsilon$ (in particular, they involve no derivatives of the activation function).
-Therefore, the construction given in \cite{cheewa-2} with $\sigma$ replaced by $\sigma_\epsilon$ yields a degenerate global minimum of the cost function.
-On the other hand, Theorem \ref{prp-underparam-1-0} implies that the gradient descent algorithm generically does not produce a global minimum in the underparametrized situation.
-We thus conclude that the minimizers constructed in \cite{cheewa-2} can generically not be obtained or approximated via the gradient descent algorithm. \endprf
+The DL network studied in \cite{cheewa-2,cheewa-4,ch-7} is underparametrized, with $M=M_\ell=Q=L$ $\forall \ell$ and $K=(Q+1)^3+(Q+1)^2<QN$ (respectively, $\ll QN$), and uses the ReLU activation function.
+The minimizers obtained in \cite{cheewa-2,cheewa-4,ch-7} are robust under a small deformation of $\sigma$ to a monotone increasing $\sigma_\epsilon$ (in particular, they involve no derivatives of the activation function).
+Accordingly, the construction given in \cite{cheewa-2,cheewa-4} with $\sigma$ replaced by $\sigma_\epsilon$ yields a degenerate zero loss minimum of the cost function.
+In \cite{cheewa-2,cheewa-4,ch-7}, the training data is clustered, and hence non-generic.
+Therefore, the existence of zero loss minimizers, constructed explicitly for underparametrized ReLU DL in \cite{cheewa-2,cheewa-4}, and via gradient flow in \cite{ch-7}, is not in contradiction with the above.

-To summarize, we conclude that the method of constructive minimization of DL networks introduced in \cite{cheewa-2} is disjoint and complementary to the gradient descent method.
-Use of the gradient descent flow in $\uZ(s)$ is effective in determining critical values of the cost function, but cannot in general be assumed to converge to local or global minimizers.

 $\;$\\